k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Healer role was still starting with poison resistance
 - Fix: crowned Infidel giants could not wear body armor/cloaks
 - Allow dead trees in Vecna's domain to burn
+- Fix: corpses removed from ice box by a monster wouldn't rot